iso8859-1/BufferHandler/Readme.txt

 BufferHandler

-a small library for fast reading and writing of data from / into binary buffers.
+a small header only library for fast reading and writing of data from / into binary buffers.
 The code of this library is published under the FreeBSD License.

 Copyright (c) 2012, Tobias Langner
 All rights reserved.